nielsenjared/nielsenjared.github.io/content/blog/expert/index.md

 > For all our education and training as thinkers, we acquire knowledge, perhaps skill, and maybe appreciation, but we could go much further if we just spent more time thinking about the process of thinking.

 Expertise is a journey, not a destination.
-In order to stay on the path, we need to first decide that it's possible with a growth mindset and then commit to deliberate practice that plays to our strengths.
+To become an expert, we need to first decide that it's possible by assuming a growth mindset and then commit to deliberate practice that plays to our strengths.